pdechery/speekr/README.md

 # Speekr

-This is an experimental rudimentary Twitter app.
+This is an experimental rudimentary Twitter-like app.
 It's possible to write posts, follow other users and repost and/or comment their posts.

 I'd built this with the following tools: